liyenhsu/SCUBA2-Source-Extraction/README.md

 The code is in [scuba2.py](scuba2.py), where ``scuba850`` and ``scuba450`` are the classes for source extraction; ``region`` is a function to generate region files; and ``doubleGauss`` is a function to compute a double-Gaussian model.
 Please read the comments of ``scuba850`` for an understanding of the source extraction procedure.
-A simple demo of running the code is shown in [demo.ipynb](demo.ipynb).
+A simple demo of how to run the code is shown in [demo.ipynb](demo.ipynb).